Home » Blogs » Dhanauri Wetland: A Hidden Birding Paradise Near Delhi NCR

 You can take the Yamuna Expressway towards Greater Noida and follow the signs toward Dankaur/Dhanauri village.
 The road quality is good, and it takes 1-2 hours to reach by car.
 From New Delhi, it’s about 70 Kilometres, and from Noida, it’s just 45 kilometres.

 Is Dhanauri the Best Bird Sanctuary Near Me, as I live in Delhi?
-What is the best time to visit there?

 Yes, no doubt that it’s one of the best bird sanctuaries for people in the Delhi and NCR region.
 The optimal time for bird watching is from November to March every year.
 It coincides with the winter migration period of birds.
 The best time for bird photography is 6 AM to 9 AM and 4 PM to 6 PM, as it offers the maximum bird activity.
 Apart from that, monsoon months are also best for visiting here, as you can spot the Sarus crane and see their nesting activities.
 All of this can be captured in photographs for long-lasting memories.